Stock market today: Asian stocks track Wall Street gains and Japan's inflation slows

 On the losing end of Wall Street were several financial companies that reported weaker results for the end of 2023 than analysts expected.
 Discover Financial Services fell 10.8%, and KeyCorp lost 4.6% after both reported profits that fell well short of Wall Street's forecasts, though their revenues topped expectations.

+Helping to offset them was Fastenal, which jumped 7.2% for the biggest gain in the S&P 500.
+The distributor of safety supplies, fasteners and other products reported a bigger quarterly profit than analysts expected.

-In energy trading, benchmark U.S. crude lost 9 cents to $73.86 a barrel.
-Brent crude, the international standard, gave up 21 cents to $78.89 a barrel.
+In energy trading, benchmark U.S. crude added 3 cents to $73.98 a barrel.
+Brent crude, the international standard, gave up 16 cents to $78.94 a barrel.